marcosschroh/dataclasses-avroschema/docs/pydantic.md

         "required": ["name", "age"], "definitions": {"FavoriteColor": {"title": "FavoriteColor", "description": "An enumeration.", "enum": ["BLUE", "YELLOW", "GREEN"], "type": "string"}}}'
 ```
 *(This script is complete, it should run "as is")*

+!!! note annotate "You must use pydantic.Field instead of dataclasses.field"

 ## To dict and json